Accademia dei Georgofili: Name, motto, and emblem

-The term Georgofili comes from the Greek, and literally means "Earth-work-lovers", i.e.: "Devotees of agriculture.".
-The emblem of the Academy contains the symbols of agricultural activity, dedicated to the Goddess Ceres (I.e. an ear of grain, an olive branch, and a cluster of graphes) as well as those associated with economy activities and commerce dedicated to Mercury (caduceus, intertwined snakes and wings).
+The term Georgofili comes from the Greek, and literally means "Earth-work-lovers", meaning "devotees of agriculture".
+The emblem of the academy contains the symbols of agricultural activity, dedicated to the goddess Ceres (i.e. an ear of grain, an olive branch, and a cluster of grapes) as well as those associated with economy activities and commerce dedicated to Mercury (caduceus, intertwined snakes and wings).

 The motto of the academy is Prosperitati publicae augendae (To increase the wealth of the state) and highlights how the activities of the Georgofili are towards public interest.